powerCord1/flappy-bird/README.md

-# Flappy-Bird
+# Flappy Bird
-HTML Flappy Bird
+Flappy Bird in HTML

+I downloaded assets from Flappy Bird and coded it in HTML because why not?